Engielolz/imasimgbot/README.md

 This is a bot powered by bash-atproto that posts random images of 765 Production idols.

-This bot is currently under development and does not function yet.

 **NOTE:** This script will not work properly on macOS due to using `sed -i`.